Features of Python Django Framework

 Databases:

 Like other full frameworks, Django adheres to “configuration conventions”.
 This means that the developer only needs to identify non-traditional aspects of the application.
 For example, if there is a class called Blog in our model, the framework will by default create a corresponding table in the database called “Blog”.
-Only if you deviate from this convention, such as calling the table “blog table”, do you have to explicitly write the code to do so.
+If you deviate from this convention, such as calling the table “blog table”, you have to explicitly write the code to do so.